ETheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 ```

 #### Muscular Growth (4)
 Your muscles grow large and unruly.
-You gain a +4 to your strength score.
+You gain a +6 to your strength score.

 #### Magical Connection (5)
-Attuned to the corrupted magic within you, you may cast detect magic at will.
+Attuned to the corrupted magic within you, you may cast detect magic and counterspell (third level) at will.

 #### Elegant form (6)
 You grow slender and light.
-You gain a +4 to your dexterity score
+You gain a +6 to your dexterity score

 #### Shimmering Skin (7)
 Your skin shimmers with different colors and hues like that of a chameleon.
 As an action you may control the colors of your skin, allowing you to turn invisible unless a creature succeeds a DC 20 investigation or perception check to spot you.
 You become visible again one turn after you move or take another action.